Codecademy/docs/content/python/concepts/strings/terms/translate/translate.md

   - 'paths/analyze-data-with-python'
 ---

-The **`.translate()`** method takes a translation table as an argument, which can be created using the static method `maketrans()`.
-The translation table maps the ordinal of a character to its corresponding replacement or deletion.
+The **`.translate()`** method takes a translation table as an argument and maps the ordinal of a character to its corresponding replacement or deletion.
+A translation table can be created using the static method `maketrans()`.

 ## Syntax